antonioortegajr/postman-IDX-Broker/readme.md

-READ ME
+# README

-This is collection for use with Postman and the IDX Broker API.
+This repo contains collections for use with Postman and the IDX Broker API.

-The collection is all API endpoints for version 1.2.2
+The collection vary in size and tests.

 A valid IDX Broker API key is required.

-This collection was created in Postman Version 3.2.10
+Download a collection and import to your postman install.

-Do use downlad this collection and import to your postman install.
+If you don't have postman you might want to get it.

 https://www.getpostman.com/